 Creating a travelogue of all the places you've wanted to visit and sharing how to visit virtually.

-Now is the perfect time to survey your world, both figuratively and literally, to determine what may be needed and how you can contribute.
+Now may be the perfect time to survey your world, both figuratively and literally, to determine what is needed in the community around you and how you can contribute.

 Is there a local senior community shut-off from visitors where residents would enjoy pen-pals or virtual visits?